 After earning the Master of Divinity degree from Asbury Theological Seminary, Brad continued his education at Calvin Seminary while living in Grand Rapids, MI.
 He then completed the Doctor of Ministry degree from United Seminary in Dayton, Ohio.
 He retired from full-time pastoral ministry in 2021.

-Brad is currently employed as a Senior Strategist for Horizons Stewardship company, helping churches and nonprofits fund ministry.
+Brad is currently employed as a Senior Strategist for Horizons Stewardship company, helping churches and non-profits fund ministry and do Strategic Planning.

 Brad has been married to Colleen for 45 years.
 Colleen retired from teaching after 35 years in both elementary music and middle school choral programs.
 They now live in Madison, WI.
 They have two grown married children, and two grandchildren.